 Students should declare their major or minor through the office of Academic Counseling and Advising or College of Arts and Sciences.
-Students are strongly encouraged to consult with an Anthropology faculty mentor for pre-registration advisment.
+Students are required to consult with an Anthropology faculty mentor for pre-registration advisment.
 A C average in anthropology courses is a graduation requirement.

 For detailed examples of curriculam for BA and BS in Anthropology see the Undergraduate Catalogue.